-every two years for a period of two years by the SA and the GPSA, respectively.

-3. The amount of the Student Activity Fee shall be determined by the last day of classes in the fall semester of the fee-setting year by the SA and the GPSA, after substantive input and active participation in the fee- setting process by their constituencies.
-In the event the SA or the GPSA is unable to meet this deadline, the applicable Student Activity Fee will default to the amount and allocation currently in effect during the fee-
+The amount of the Student Activity Fee shall be determined by the last day of classes in the fall semester of the fee-setting year by the SA and the GPSA, after substantive input and active participation in the fee- setting process by their constituencies.
+In the event the SA or the GPSA is unable to meet this deadline, the applicable Student Activity Fee will default to the amount and allocation currently in effect during the fee-setting year.

-setting year.

-4. In general, in order to be considered for funding from the monies collected through the Student Activity

-Fee, an organization must meet the following criteria:
+In general, in order to be considered for funding from the monies collected through the Student Activity Fee, an organization must meet the following criteria: Register as a student or university organization with the Student Activities Office.

-a.
 Register as a student or university organization with the Student Activities Office

-b.
 Allow students equal access to the services being provided by the organization or participation in the organization’s activities

-c.
 Operate primarily for students by students with funds disbursed through a university operating account

-d.
 Have an advisor to assist with oversight of the university operating account.

-e.
-Funding from the monies collected through the Student Activities Fee may be provided directly to an organization, which applies for and receives “byline” funding status, outside of the established Student Assembly Finance Commission or Graduate and Professional Student Assembly Finance

-Commission processes.
-In addition to the general criteria set out above, an organization wishing to

-receive by-line funding must demonstrate:
+Funding from the monies collected through the Student Activities Fee may be provided directly to an organization, which applies for and receives “byline” funding status, outside of the established Student Assembly Finance Commission or Graduate and Professional Student Assembly Finance Commission processes.
+In addition to the general criteria set out above, an organization wishing to receive by-line funding must demonstrate:

-i.
 Its activities are of direct and primary benefit to the entire Cornell community represented by the respective assembly; and

-ii.
 It has a demonstrated budgetary need equivalent to at least 50 cents per student per year.

-5. The SA and the GPSA may also elect to provide by-line funding for other programs and services, which are not registered organizations (e.g., Students Helping Students, club insurance) but whose organizational structure and programs and services are consistent with the criteria outlined above for by-line funded organizations.
-Such funding would require the approval of the respective assembly and the President of the
+The SA and the GPSA may also elect to provide by-line funding for other programs and services, that are not registered organizations (e.g., Students Helping Students, club insurance) but whose organizational structure and programs and services are consistent with the criteria outlined above for by-line funded organizations.
+Such funding would require the approval of the respective assembly and the President of the University.

-University.

-6. The SA and the GPSA will ensure that an appropriate balance is maintained between funds allocated to by- line funded organizations and the Student Assembly Finance Commission or Graduate and Professional Student Assembly Finance Commission, respectively.
-The SA and GPSA shall allocate no less than 35% of their respective Student Activity Fees to the applicable Finance Commission for disbursement among non-
+The SA and the GPSA will ensure that an appropriate balance is maintained between funds allocated to by- line funded organizations and the Student Assembly Finance Commission or Graduate and Professional Student Assembly Finance Commission, respectively.
+The SA and GPSA shall allocate no less than 35% of their respective Student Activity Fees to the applicable Finance Commission for disbursement among non-by-line funded organizations.

-by-line funded organizations.

-7. Neither a check-off option nor an option to pay an amount in addition to the established Student Activity Fee for specific programs or services will be allowed for purposes of exempting a student from paying the

-full amount of the Student Activity Fee, due to the funding instability inherent in administering such a

-system.
-Exceptions may be considered if recommended and approved by the respective assembly and

-approved by the President of the University.
+Neither a check-off option nor an option to pay an amount in addition to the established Student Activity Fee for specific programs or services will be allowed for purposes of exempting a student from paying the amount of the Student Activity Fee, due to the funding instability inherent in administering such a system.
+Exceptions may be considered if recommended and approved by the respective assembly and approved by the President of the University.

-8. These guidelines and the procedures established in accordance therewith shall be reviewed by the SA and

-the GPSA and a representative of the President of the University at least every four years in a non-fee-
+These guidelines and the procedures established in accordance therewith shall be reviewed by the SA and 216 the GPSA and a representative of the President of the University at least every four years in a non-fee-setting year.